opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/reinstalling_the_os.rst

 -  The EVS disk quota must be greater than 0.
 -  If the target ECS is created using a private image, ensure that the private image is available.
--  H2 ECSs do not support OS reinstallation.
 -  If an ECS OS is to be reinstalled using a full-ECS image, the ECS system disk can be encrypted.

 Prerequisites